Looking to sell your car and pay off the finance? Here’s what you need to know.

 There’s no real secret to getting the best price when selling your old car, other than having a great car and a good buyer.
 However, there are a lot of problematic possibilities.

 Having outstanding finance owing on the car you’re trying to sell is one of them.
 This guide will take you through how to sell an encumbered vehicle.

 Can you sell a car that is under finance?

-Yes, you can sell a car that is under finance.
-However, there are two big problems that you need to get around:
+Yes, you can sell a car that is under finance, but there are two big problems you need to get around: